Orioles know they'll have to pick up pace on road to reach playoff destination

 On the road, the staff's ERA is 6.02, the worst in the American League by almost a full run, with a WHIP of 1.65 and 51 home runs allowed in 30 games.

-At the plate, the Orioles have a .251/.312/.422 batting line with 45 home runs and 133 runs scored in 31 home games compared with .249/.298/.419 with 41 home runs and 135 runs scored in 30 road games.
+At the plate, the Orioles have a .251/.312/.422 batting line with 45 home runs and 133 runs scored in 31 home games, compared with .249/.298/.419 with 41 home runs and 135 runs scored in 30 road games.

 But sweeps last month in Kansas City and Houston, plus a series loss in Detroit and last weekend's shellacking in New York have put them in a difficult spot away from home, provided they don't turn it around.